KiruiElisha/post-dated-cheque-erpnext/README.md

 ## Support

-For issues, questions, or further assistance, please open an issue on the [GitHub repository](https://aqiqsolutions.com/) or contact the maintainers.
+For issues, questions, or further assistance, please open an issue on the [Aqiq Solutions Limited Website](https://aqiqsolutions.com/) or contact the maintainers.